td-berlin/keepachangelog/README.md

 [keepachangelog.com](http://keepachangelog.com).

-The parser can read either a Markdown file or a folder structure with YAML-files.
+The parser can read either a Markdown file or a folder structure with YAML files.

-The output can be Markdown, YAML or JSON.
+The output can be Markdown, YAML files or JSON.

 ## Installation